Odion Ighalo: Ex-Manchester United striker joins Al Shabab from Shanghai Shenhua | Goal.com

 Odion Ighalo: Ex-Manchester United striker joins Al Shabab from Shanghai Shenhua

-Nigeria striker has joined Saudi Arabia Pro League side Al Shabab on a permanent deal from Chinese Super League outfit Shanghai Shenhua.
+Nigeria striker has Odion Ighalo joined Saudi Arabia Pro League side Al Shabab on a permanent deal from Chinese Super League outfit Shanghai Shenhua.

-The former Super Eagles star was handed a two-and-a-half-year deal with the King Fahd Stadium outfit having passed his medicals.
+The former Super Eagles star was handed a two-and-a-half-year deal with the King Fahd Stadium outfit having passed his medical.

 Ighalo initially joined Premier League side Manchester United in a temporary deal at the end of the January transfer window as the Red Devils sought cover in attack for the rest of the 2019-20 campaign, with Marcus Rashford suffering a long-term injury.